 Minor offenses will be dealt with by the classroom instructor who may utilize appropriate classroom management procedures, which shall be consistently applied to all students.
 Instructors will maintain their own documentation on all minor offenses.
-If a student engages in repetitive behavior of these minor offenses, the classroom instructors will then write a referral to the Assistant Director.
+If a student engages in repetitive behavior of these minor offenses, the classroom instructors will then submit the concern in writing to the Assistant Director.

-Infraction Explanation Class disruption Disturbing or interrupting the orderly educational process Disrespect, disobedience, or defiance of Student makes a deliberate decision not to comschool staff ply with instructions or directions of School Board employees which results in a disruptive learning environment Tardiness Students will be marked tardy in increments of 15 minutes.
-Disregard for school procedures, including Engaging in behaviors and practices which are parking violations detrimental to the safety and welfare of others, such as speeding Inappropriate comments Comments that disrupt or interfere with the learning environment Inappropriate display of affection Kissing, hugging, or touching another student Sleeping in class Head down on desk; inattentive to classroom activities Use of electronic equipment or other Cell phones, or other portable electronic disruptive items during class devices Miscellaneous violations Any other violations the administration may deem to fall into this category
+Infraction Explanation Class disruption Disturbing or interrupting the orderly educational process

+Disrespect, disobedience, or defiance of school staff Student makes a deliberate decision not to comply with instructions or directions of School Board employees which results in a disruptive learning environment Tardiness Students will be marked tardy in increments of 15 minutes.
+Disregard for school procedures, including parking violations Engaging in behaviors and practices which are detrimental to the safety and welfare of others, such as speeding Inappropriate comments Comments that disrupt or interfere with the learning environment Inappropriate display of affection Kissing, hugging, or touching another student Sleeping in class Head down on desk; inattentive to classroom activities Use of tobacco products Smoking, dip, chewing tobacco, vaping, etc. Use of electronic equipment or other disruptive items during class Cell phones, or other portable electronic devices Unauthorized use of school property Use of computer, Internet for non-school purpose Miscellaneous violations Any other violations the administration may deem to fall into this category

-NOTE: These items will be confiscated by the instructor or any LCSB employee and turned in to the Assistant Director.
+^{}NOTE: These items will be confiscated by the instructor or any LCSB employee and turned in to the Assistant Director.